Read Smith’s plans for the spring 2021 semester.

 LEAD Scholars and LEAD Corps

-After year one, cohort members will can apply to be part of the LEAD Corps.
+After year one, scholars have the opportunity to apply to be a member of the LEAD Corps.
 Selected corps members will engage with the community to offer themselves as solution and experience designers.
 They’ll learn and practice deeper facilitative leadership strategies such as deep listening, radical collaboration, emergent strategy and liberatory design.
 As solution designers they will work to support community members in creating their own solutions to problems arising in such communities as clubs, organizations and teams.
 As experience designers they will create and offer facilitated conversations and workshops about social justice and lead programs in houses and communities around campus.

 How to Get Involved

 Both LEAD Scholars and LEAD Corps will be selected through an application process.
-Once LEAD Scholars are selected, they will register for the two LEAD-affiliated courses: IDP 134 (offered in winter term) and IDP 135 (offered in spring term).
-NOTE: These courses are only open to students selected as LEAD Scholars and require permission of the instructors (Annie Cohen and Toby Davis).
+Once LEAD Scholars are selected, they will register for the two LEAD-affiliated courses: IDP 134 (fall term) and IDP 135 (spring term).
+NOTE: These courses are only open to students selected as LEAD Scholars and require permission of the instructors (Annie DelBusto Cohen and Toby Davis).

 Phoebe Reese Lewis Leadership Program